 And those are just averages.
 About one out of every four 65-year-olds today will live past age 90, and one out of 10 will live past age 95.

 Want to know your life expectancy?
 You can use our simple Life Expectancy Calculator to get a rough estimate of how long you (or your spouse) may live.
 Knowing this information can help you make a more informed choice regarding when to collect Social Security retirement benefits.

-After you use our Life Expectancy Calculator, please go to:
+After you use our Life Expectancy Calculator, other great planning steps are:

-- the Retirement Estimator to get estimates of your future benefits;
+- visit the Retirement Estimator to get estimates of your future benefits;

-- the Quick Calculator to get a rough estimate of your benefits in today's dollars or future dollars;
+- use the Quick Calculator to get a rough estimate of your benefits in today's dollars or future dollars;

 - select your birth year in the Retirement Age Calculator to find your full retirement age; and

-- When to Start Receiving Retirement Benefits to learn more about the factors you should consider when making a decision about when to start collecting benefits.
+- read When to Start Receiving Retirement Benefits to learn more about the factors you should consider when making a decision about when to start collecting benefits.